nitsup/CLI-file-organizer/README.md

-this code usses the class file to ensure and control all the things happening in this the logs list maintains the entries tho its not used
+this code usses the class file to ensure and control all the things happening in this the list maintains the entries tho its not used

 the other lists are defined and made to store the files the class has all the exception handing with all the condions hardcoded thow if and else